dfabulich/baseline-calculator/README.md

 ## Data Source: Caniuse and StatCounter

 Caniuse.com makes its data available via Github under a CC-BY-4.0 license. https://github.com/fyrd/caniuse The data is in `data.json`.
+(Browser release dates are in `data-2.0.json`, but `data.json` has a longer git history.)
 We're very grateful to have access to this treasure trove of data.

 Caniuse data pulls its market-share data from [StatCounter](https://gs.statcounter.com).